Charles S. Lobingier: Law practice, ABA work, and the Riccobono Seminar

 Lobingier's teaching positions were mostly part-time, and he practised law as a government attorney for many years.
-He was a Special Assistant U.S. Attorney from 1925-1927, Special Counsel to the U.S.-Mexico Claims Commission in 1929-30, and a lawyer for the Securities and Exchange Commission from 1934 to about 1950.
+He was a Special Assistant U.S. Attorney from 1925 to 1927, Special Counsel to the U.S.-Mexico Claims Commission in 1929–30, and a lawyer for the Securities and Exchange Commission from 1934 to about 1950.
 Lobingier also served as a legal adviser to the U.S. Military government of Korea in 1946.

-One of Lobingier's most important professional activities was his work in the American Bar Association's Comparative Law Bureau, where he was an editor from 1907-1933.
+One of Lobingier's most important professional activities was his work in the American Bar Association's Comparative Law Bureau, where he was an editor from 1907 to 1933.
 At the Comparative Law Bureau he successfully lobbied for publication by the Bureau of a translation of Las Siete Partidas (for which he also wrote an introduction) by Samuel Parsons Scott.
 Another of Lobingier's significant professional endeavors was his leadership in the Riccobono Seminar of Roman Law in America.
 He was the Seminar's magister more than once, and he presented many papers there.